PoonLab/courses/PATH9577Q/README.md

 ## Prerequisites
 * students must have a laptop to work on
-* your laptop must have a UNIX-like computing environment, e.g., Linux, Apple OS-X.  If you are unable to install a UNIX-like environment, then you need to install [PuTTY](http://www.putty.org/) and arrange for a temporary user account on one of my Linux workstations.
+* your laptop must have a UNIX-like computing environment, e.g., Linux, Apple macOS.
+If you are unable to install a UNIX-like environment, then you need to install [PuTTY](http://www.putty.org/) and arrange for a temporary user account on one of my Linux workstations.
 See [instructions](RemoteComputing.md).
-* install [PyCharm](https://www.jetbrains.com/pycharm/) or a similar IDE (integrated development environment) or plain-text editor (such as [gedit](https://wiki.gnome.org/Apps/Gedit)).
+* install a plain-text editor (such as [gedit](https://wiki.gnome.org/Apps/Gedit)) or an [integrated development environment](https://en.wikipedia.org/wiki/Integrated_development_environment) (IDE) for Python such as [PyCharm](https://www.jetbrains.com/pycharm/).
-* install [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).
-This should already be installed on Linux and OS-X machines.
+* (optional) install [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).
+This should already be installed on Linux and macOS machines.
 To confirm, open a [Terminal](https://en.wikipedia.org/wiki/Terminal_emulator) window and issue the following command: `git --version`.

 ## Grading